 Justice Ministerial Statistical Office

-The Ministerial Statistical Office of Justice is the Statistics and Studies Sub-Directorate (S/D SE).
+The Ministerial Statistical Office of Justice is the Statistics, Studies and Research Service (SSER).

-The S/D SE is linked to the Ministry of Justice’s Secretariat-General.
+The SSER is linked to the Secretary-General of the Ministry of Justice

-The field of expertise of this Ministerial Statistical Office covers how judicial institutions work, criminal justice including in its dimension of enforcement of sentences, juvenile justice, civil litigation (private disputes, divorce, adoption, acquisition of nationality, violations by companies, and so on) and access to law and justice.
+The scope of expertise of this Ministerial Statistical Office concerns the functioning of judicial institutions, criminal justice including in its dimension of sentence enforcement, juvenile justice, civil litigation (private disputes, divorces, adoptions, nationality acquisitions, business failures, and so on) and access to law and justice.

 Main missions

-The S/D SE designs, produces, adds value to and disseminates the Ministry of Justice’s statistical information.
+The SSER designs, produces, enhances, and disseminates statistical information for the Ministry of Justice.

-It responds to national observatories and specialist European and international bodies which collect, process and produce statistical information.
+It responds to major institutions, national observatories, and European and international organizations specialized in the collection, processing, and production of statistical information.

 Statistical production

-Most of the statistical production of the S/D SE is based on using data from court management software and covers all aspects of justice: civil, criminal and minors, penitentiary administration, legal aid, legal assistants, and so on.
+The statistical production of the SSER is primarily based on the exploitation of data from court management software and covers all aspects of justice: civil justice, criminal justice, prison administration, juvenile justice, legal aid, legal auxiliaries, and so on.

-It also carries out light surveys of the courts, associations of judicial service and with specific populations of litigants, and uses the information contained in court decisions, which is collected by sampling on specific themes.
+It also conducts lightweight surveys among jurisdictions, judicial service associations or specific populations of litigants, and exploits the information contained in court decisions, collected by sampling on specific themes.

 Studies and forecasting

-The statistical studies of the S/D SE aim to take stock of the activity of justice, the evolution of litigation, monitoring the effectiveness of laws and knowledge of litigants.
-They often accompany, upstream and downstream, legislative and regulatory reforms.
+The statistical studies of the SSER aim to take stock of judicial activity, the evolution of litigation, the monitoring the effectiveness of laws, and the understanding of litigants.
+They often accompany legislative and regulatory reforms, contributing of the evaluation of public policies.

-Studies of particular phenomena, which cannot be measured using the available indicators, are sometimes carried out in conjunction with universities and research centres.
+Studies of particular phenomena, not measurable from available indicators, can be carried out in collaboration with universities or research centers.

 Dissemination

-The S/D SE shares data with the general public (including the annual work Références statistiques justice) and studies (notably Infostat Justice) on the website justice.gouv.fr, under the Ouvrir dans un nouvel ongletStatistics section.
+The SSER shares data with the general public (including the annual work Références statistiques justice) and studies (notably Infostat Justice or Infos Rapides Justice) on the website justice.gouv.fr, under the Documentation, Ouvrir dans un nouvel ongletStatistics section.

-It also ensures the dissemination of statistics within the Chancellery and the courts and can produce study reports for internal use by the Ministry.
+It also ensures the dissemination of statistics within the Chancellery and the courts and can establish study reports for internal use within the Ministry.